sufkes/redcap_tools/README.md

 # Documentation
 This section contains a list of the most useful functions in this repository, and limited information about their usage.
 Most of the useful scripts are command-line tools which will print usage information if the `-h/--help` option is provided.

-E.g. to figure out how to use the `exportRecords.py` script, do:
+E.g. to figure out how to use `exportRecords.py`, do:
 ```
-python exportRecords -h
+python exportRecords.py -h
 ```
 to print the usage information.